treeverse/lakeFS/docs/reference/remote-authenticator.md

     B->>A: auth JWT
 ```

-The Remote Authenticator's job is to abstract away the complexities of existing infrasturucture and implement a standard interface, which lakeFS can use to resolve user identity and manage access to lakeFS.
-This loose coupling allows you to implement Remote Authenticator to work with any existing identity backend without needing to provide lakeFS with direct access to your identity infrastructure.
+The Remote Authenticator's job is to abstract away the complexities of existing infrastructure and implement a standard interface, which lakeFS can use to resolve user identity and manage access to lakeFS.
+This loose coupling allows you to implement Remote Authenticator to work with any existing identity backend without providing lakeFS with direct access to your identity infrastructure.

 ## The Interface